Guidance for Approved Training Providers

 General Terms & Conditions

-Any training delivered which is funded through a direct grant to the provider organisation will be managed through a grant agreement between NYC and the provider.
+Any training delivered which is funded through a direct grant to the provider organisation will be managed through a funding agreement between NYC and the provider.

 Monitoring and Evaluation

-For all funded delivery training will be subject to monitoring and verification that is appropriate to the level of the contract or grant to ensure that the training has been delivered as anticipated.
-The details of this will be outlined in your contract or grant offer.
-NYC retain the right to reclaim grant funding should the applicant fail to meet the terms and conditions of the offer of grant.
+For all funded delivery, training will be subject to monitoring and verification that is appropriate to the level of the funding to ensure that the training has been delivered as anticipated.
+Feedback forms must be completed by provider and attendees.
+NYC retain the right to reclaim grant funding should the applicant fail to meet the terms and conditions of the funding.

 How to Apply

-All applications must be made on the Head First: Mental Health & Suicide Prevention Training Hub -Directory of Approved Training Providers Application Form.
-The applications will then be evaluated and determined by a panel comprising representatives from NYC Public Health and NYC Stronger Communities.
-Applicants will be notified regarding the outcome of their application within 4 weeks of submission, their Membership will be reviewed annually.
+All applications must be made on the Directory of Approved Training Providers Application Form.
+The applications will then be evaluated and determined by a panel comprising representatives from NYC Public Health and NYC Communities Team.
+Applicants will be notified regarding the outcome of their application within 4 weeks of submission.